'Rash' Of Fifth Disease Making The Rounds In North Texas

 Smith said the biggest concern is really for pregnant women.

 “It can cause a specific problem in the unborn baby that can cause them to have problems with their red blood cells.”

-Smith said if your child has been sick, and been around someone who’s pregnant, you need to let that person know.
+Smith said if your child was recently ill and been around someone who’s pregnant, you need to let that person know.

 Once children develop the rash, Smith said they are no longer contagious.

-If you’re wondering about the name, Smith said it was developed several years ago when the illness was fifth on a list of the six recognized childhood rash-forming illnesses.
+And for those curious about the name, Smith said it was developed several years ago when the illness was fifth on a list of the six recognized childhood rash-forming illnesses.

 You must log in to post a comment.